I-2-1-24.Handling Information Submitted or Associated in a Claim(s) File About a Person Other Than a Party to the Hearing

 C. Information About a Person Who Is Not a Party to the Hearing Is Intentionally Submitted

 In some cases, a claimant or appointed representative may intentionally submit documents related to a person who is not a party to the hearing as support for consideration of a similar issue.
-For example, an appointed representative might submit information from another claim(s) file to support:
+For examples, they may submit information from another claim(s) file to support:

 • A particular finding based on a prior administrative action on the same issue (e.g., a prior remand order involving the same substantive issue);

-• An alleged pattern of unfairness, prejudice, partiality, bias, misconduct, or discrimination (hereinafter “bias allegation”).
+• An alleged pattern of unfairness, prejudice, partiality, bias, misconduct, or discrimination (hereinafter “bias allegation”); and/or

 NOTE 1:

 In some situations, the representative may submit information that is not from another claim(s) file, but rather is information specifically about the ALJ, such as statistics about the ALJ's allowance rate or affidavits from representatives with observations about the ALJ.
-The instructions in section C.2. below also apply in those circumstances.
+The instructions in subsection C.2. below also apply in this situation.

 1. Information Submitted in Support of a Particular Finding